Jeremy Pena Preview, Player Props: Astros vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 11th in MLB.
+- The Padres pitching staff is 12th in the league with a collective nine strikeouts per nine innings.

-- The Padres have a 3.83 team ERA that ranks fourth across all MLB pitching staffs.
+- The Padres' 3.86 team ERA ranks fourth among all MLB pitching staffs.

-- Padres pitchers combine to give up the sixth-fewest home runs in baseball (155 total, 1.1 per game).
+- Padres pitchers combine to surrender 156 home runs (1.1 per game), the fifth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.